Non-Euclidean Crystallographic Rigidity: Introduction and Preliminaries

 If $\Gamma$ contains translations, then a $\Gamma$-symmetric framework is infinite and periodic.
 In this paper, we are assuming that the periodicity lattice remains fixed under all infinitesimal motions, as the isometry group $\Gamma$ is fixed.

 The \emph{orbit rigidity matrix} of a symmetric framework is a matrix that encodes the constraints that edge orbits impose on symmetric infinitesimal motions.
 For Euclidean spaces, the orbit rigidity matrix is defined for finite symmetry groups in \cite{Orbit} and for translation groups in \cite{Inductive}.
 We will formally define the orbit rigidity matrix for non-Euclidean $\ell_q$-planes with $q\in(1,\infty)\backslash\{2\}$ in Section \ref{SectionLqBasics}.
 The formal definition of the orbit rigidity matrix in the $\ell_1$ and $\ell_\infty$-planes will be given in Section \ref{SectionPolytopicBasics}.
+A more general formal definition is given in \cite{KastisSymbol}.

 A $\Gamma$-symmetric configuration is said to be \emph{$\Gamma$-regular} if it achieves the maximum possible rank of the orbit rigidity matrix.
 Equivalently, a symmetric configuration is \emph{$\Gamma$-regular} if it achieves the minimum possible dimension of the infinitesimal motion space among all configurations of this gain graph.
 In $\ell_q$-normed planes for $q\in(1,\infty)$, the set of regular configurations is dense in the space of all configurations.
 However, this is not the case in the $\ell_1$ or $\ell_\infty$-planes.
 As a result, there is no notion of a gain graph being generically rigid in these spaces.

-A walk in a gain graph $(G,m)$ can be denoted by ${e_1}^{\alpha_1}{e_2}^{\alpha_2}...{e_k}^{\alpha_k}$, where $e_1,e_2,...,e_k\in E$ and the values $\alpha_1,\alpha_2,...,\alpha_k$ are $+1$ for edges that are traversed forwards, and $-1$ for edges that are traversed backwards.
+A walk in a gain graph $(G,m)$ can be denoted by ${e_1}^{\alpha_1}{e_2}^{\alpha_2}...{e_k}^{\alpha_k}$, where $e_1,e_2,...,e_k\in E(G)$ and the values $\alpha_1,\alpha_2,...,\alpha_k$ are $+1$ for edges that are traversed forwards, and $-1$ for edges that are traversed backwards.
 The \emph{net gain} of such a walk is the element $\prod_{i=1}^{k}m(e_i)^{\alpha_i}$.
-Given some $\Gamma$-gain graph $(G,m)$ with $v\in V$, the \emph{gain space} $\langle(G,m)\rangle_v$ is the subgroup of $\Gamma$ that is generated by the net gains of all closed walks in $(G,m)$ that start and end at $v$.
+Given some $\Gamma$-gain graph $(G,m)$ with $v\in V(G)$, the \emph{gain space} $\langle(G,m)\rangle_v$ is the subgroup of $\Gamma$ that is generated by the net gains of all closed walks in $(G,m)$ that start and end at $v$.

-A gain graph $(G,m)$ is said to be \emph{balanced} if, for all starting vertices $v\in V$, the gain space $\langle(G,m)\rangle_v$ is trivial.
+A gain graph $(G,m)$ is said to be \emph{balanced} if, for all starting vertices $v\in V(G)$, the gain space $\langle(G,m)\rangle_v$ is trivial.
 Otherwise, the gain graph is said to be \emph{unbalanced}.
-The gain graph is said to be \emph{purely periodic} if, for all $v\in V$, the gain space $\langle(G,m)\rangle_v$ consists only of translations.
+The gain graph is said to be \emph{purely periodic} if, for all $v\in V(G)$, the gain space $\langle(G,m)\rangle_v$ consists only of translations.